 I locate my work at the intersection of three disciplines that are central to academic and public understanding of the role of computing and digital technologies in society: Communication, Human-Computer Interaction (HCI), and Science & Technology Studies (STS).
 I take a primarily critical analytic approach in my research, informed by cultural, feminist, and decolonial studies, with the empirical work grounded in ethnography and discourse analysis.

-My scholarly output contributes research from multiple regions, drawing on both individual work in the south of China, Ethiopia, Ghana, Kenya, and Silicon Valley and collaborative work with others in other parts of Africa, Asia, and the United States.
+My scholarly output contributes research from multiple regions, drawing on both individual work in the south of China, Ethiopia, Ghana, Kenya, Nigeria, and Silicon Valley and collaborative work with others in other parts of Africa, Asia, and the United States.
 Collectively, my work moves towards a more inclusive and expansive global view of how technologies emerge and what people do with them.

 My research has been supported by the National Science Foundation (NSF), ProQuest, the University of Michigan, and the University of Massachusetts, Amherst.